muskangarg03/ToursProject-Telusko/README.md

 4. **Start Project**:
    Inside the frontend folder, run `npm run dev` at the root path to start your React-Vite application.
-   Most likely, your Vite project will run on the port `5173`.
+   Most likely, your Vite project will run on port `5173`.
 Click on the `https://localhost:5173` URL to open your project in the browser.

 ### **Frontend Features**